The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity: The Reduced Actions from the Transformed WYKK Theory

 We should also calculate the following necessary relations of the function $\psi(x)$ as

 and it is clear that $\psi_{\hat5}=\psi^{\hat5}=0$, by considering the new versions of the connections (\ref{anholomoniccristofel}), which are obtained the same way

 As a mathematical challenge, if we substitute all results into equation (\ref{confinv}), after careful calculations, we exactly obtain equation (\ref{inv2}).
-Conversely, in the lower dimension, the modified Kaluza$-$Klein action (\ref{invari1}) is transformed into
+Conversely, in the lower dimension, the modified KK action (\ref{invari1}) is transformed into